aiQA012/CollabCoder/index.md

 - How can the design of Diffcoder be improved?

 ## 4. Join now!
 You will get SGD$30 via payNow for this study (around 2 hours)!
 The only requirement is that you should be a English native speaker.
-If you are willing to join the experiment, just click <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeT5jnikvtxdXmF9h6Wkxgkrw_BFuR9At6LPMCKydfBeB7xHQ/viewform?embedded=true" width="640" height="1320" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe> to sign up!
+If you are willing to join the experiment, just click the following to sign up!
 Any further questions, please contact aiqa012@yahoo.com.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSebibWnAVOJrei6aBWuITGzK0hY9yzxP48eJuy5Vw56RyWiBQ/viewform?embedded=true" width="400" height="300" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>